 - Hepatitis C screenings

-A pharmacists in a hospital or clinic may offer:
+A pharmacist in a hospital or clinic may offer:

 - Anticoagulation clinics

 - Team-based care with your doctors and nurses